OpenMOOC/documentation/demostrator.rst

    # HOSTNAME_IDP="idp.example.com

-If you set the variable `FORCE_RECONFIG` to false or leave empty, the reconfiguration process only run at the first boot, if you already boot up the system, then the system never will be reconfigured.
+If you set the variable `FORCE_RECONFIG` to `False` or you leave it empty, the reconfiguration process will only run at the first boot, and then if you have already booted up the system, then the system will never be reconfigured.

-If you want to change from IP and port to a more pretty values with a domain and without ports, you must uncomment `HOSNTAME_*` variables and execute the reconfing command.
-Remember set `FORCE_RECONFIG` to false
+If you want to change from IP and port to prettier values, like a domain without ports, you must uncomment the `HOSNTAME_*` variables and execute the reconfing command.
+Remember set `FORCE_RECONFIG` to `False`.

 .. code:: bash